Discover the Yarra Valley and Dandenong Ranges

 From the Western Yarra Valley to the southern end of the Dandenong Ranges is a varied and beautiful region.
 One of the best ways to discover our region is to look through the map and find the area that appeals to you.

 By Road - From Melbourne City to Yarra Valley (via Eastlink Tollway) - Make your way onto the Eastern Freeway and travel towards Ringwood.
 The Eastern Freeway turns into the Eastlink Tollway after Springvale Road.
 If you have an Eastlink or Citylink pass, continue on the Eastlink Tollway and go through the Mullum Mullum tunnel - make sure to stay in the left lane as the turnoff is straight after the tunnel ends.
-Turn left after exiting the tunnel towards Ringwood.
-(If you are heading to Warrandyte, take the next left at Warrandyte Rd).
-Turn left onto the Maroondah Highway towards Lilydale.
-Once past Lilydale, you can choose where in the Yarra Valley to explore.
+Turn left after exiting the tunnel towards Ringwood and follow the signs to the Yarra Valley.

 For Dandenong Ranges, take the Eastern Freeway towards Ringwood.
 Take the Canterbury Road exit, then turn left towards Montrose.
 Once in Montrose, take the Mount Dandenong Tourist Road and follow through to the Dandenong Ranges.

 By Public Transport Public Transport Victoria has regular trains heading to Lilydale Station.
-From Lilydale Station, catch a McKenzies bus to either Yarra Glen or Healesville.
-For travel to Warburton, catch a Ventura bus.
+From Lilydale Station, catch a bus to either Yarra Glen, Healesville, Warburton or up to the Dandenong Ranges.

 Melbourne to Healesville (65kms) - 1 hour